mautrix/docs/bridges/general/troubleshooting.md

   [matrix-org/synapse#1834](https://github.com/matrix-org/synapse/issues/1834)
   if nothing else works.

+## `pip` failed building wheel for python-olm

-## `fatal error: olm/olm.h: no such file or directory`
+### `fatal error: olm/olm.h: no such file or directory`
-When building with end-to-bridge encryption, you must have libolm3 with dev headers installed.
+When building with end-to-bridge encryption, you must have a C compiler, python3 dev headers and libolm3 with dev headers installed.

 If you want to build without encryption:
 * For Python bridges, don't install the `e2be`